 Domestic workers cook and clean and keep an eye on our children.
 How much should we pay for this service?
 We look at what the law says and how far the minimum wage goes.

-The National Minimum Wage Act that came into effect at the beginning of 2019 says domestic workers must earn a minimum wage of R15 an hour.
-This is a basic wage so you cannot deduct any allowances from it such as accommodation, transport and food.
-Certain deductions are allowed such as UIF, but they may not be more than 25% of the basic salary.
+The National Minimum Wage Act that came into effect at the beginning of 2019 and is updated annually says domestic workers must earn a minimum wage of R23.19 an hour from 1 March 2022.
+This is a basic wage, so you cannot deduct any allowances from it such as accommodation, transport and food.
+Certain deductions are allowed, such as UIF, but they may not be more than 25% of the basic salary.

-A living wage is what a person needs to earn so that they can meet basic expenses and live a decent life.
-This includes food, housing, clothing, children’s education, healthcare costs and amounts to save for emergencies.
+A living wage is what a person needs to earn so they can meet basic expenses and live a decent life.
+This includes food, housing, clothing, children’s education, healthcare costs and amounts to save for emergencies such as funeral cover.

 While the amount depends on how many people are living in each household and how much the household earns in total, estimates put a living wage in South Africa upwards of R3 000 a month.
+According to Living Wage it is just over R6 800 a month.
 These calculations are made by working out actual living expenses.

 Here are some of the living costs your domestic worker will need to meet each month.
 You can add these up and see how they compare to what you are paying.

-If your domestic worker is supporting a family of four, as most do according to SweepSouth, their monthly earnings of R2 400 will struggle to buy healthy food for their family, unless there is another earner in the household.
+If your domestic worker is supporting a family of four, as most do, according to SweepSouth, their monthly earnings of R3 710 will make it a struggle to buy healthy food for their family, unless there is another earner in the household.

 2. Housing and utility costs such as electricity

-Transport is not cheap in South Africa.
-Buses, trains and minibus taxis are likely to be used by your domestic worker.
-Fares vary depending on distance travelled and how may trips taken, for example a train and a taxi.
+Transport is not cheap in South Africa, and your domestic worker is likely to use buses, trains and minibus taxis.
+Fares vary depending on distance travelled and how many trips taken, for example a train and a taxi.

-Domestic workers spend an average of R455 on transport each month according to SweepSouth.
+Domestic workers spend an average of R481 on transport each month according to SweepSouth.

 Healthcare in South Africa is free for those earning below a certain amount, but this can vary per facility visited, and to get to a healthcare facility transport costs will be incurred.
 Plus, if a trip to a clinic and doctor takes a day, as it can, that might be a day when no income is earned.

-Cell phones are seen as essential today, so your domestic worker will need to spend some money on data and airtime to keep in touch with you and their family.
-Prepaid airtime costs from MTN are R2 a minute, so half an hour a month would cost R60.
+Cell phones are essential, so your domestic worker will need to spend some money on data and airtime to keep in touch with you and their family.
+Prepaid airtime costs from MTN are 99 cents a minute, so half an hour a month would cost just under R30.
 Add in data costs, and communication costs are likely to be at least R100 a month.
-Average spend by domestic workers is R115, according to SweepSouth.
+Average spend by domestic workers is R82, according to SweepSouth.

 8. Saving for an emergency